Understanding mental illness

 If you’re feeling alone, you can turn to us.
 You don’t need a diagnosis, referral or appointment to access mental health support and friendship at Make a Difference.

 What are the signs and symptoms of anxiety?

 Anxiety is a natural response to stressful situations, worries or uncertainty, from butterflies in the stomach, to sleeplessness or the feeling you cannot breathe.

-Often, these feelings dissipate when we've confronted or dealt with a problem.
-You may feel you need help and support if these symptoms don’t go away.
+Often, these feelings go away when we've confronted or dealt with a problem.
+You may feel you need help and support if these symptoms stay with you.

 What is bipolar disorder?

-Bipolar is a mental health condition typically identified by cycles of extreme highs, known as manic or hypomanic episodes, which may be followed by a phase of depression.
+Bipolar is a mental health condition that is typically identified by cycles of extreme highs, known as 'manic' or 'hypomanic' episodes.
+These may be followed by a phase of depression.

 There is more than one type of bipolar disorder.
 This condition used to be known as manic depression.